BlueBrain/bbp-atlas-pipeline/readme.md

 * Jonathan Lurie: <jonathan.lurie@epfl.ch>

 The BBAP is currently maintained by the BlueBrain DKE team: <bbp-ou-dke@groupes.epfl.ch>.
-If you face any issue using the BBAP, please send a mail to one of the contributors.
+If you face any issue using the BBAP, please send an e-mail to one of the contributors.